lyndaoleary/lyndaoleary.github.io/_posts/2016-01-14-women-in-tech.markdown

 To kick start the event, I gave an overview of the meetup group.
 For those who missed the meetup, you can view the [meetup slides](https://docs.google.com/presentation/d/19uYiomGfPR1zpx7ExR7zFBstQ3NhkBgUYC1aSoh9hAA/edit?usp=sharing) or view [top tips](https://t.co/LASWa4Esl1).

 On the speaker panel, I had the pleasure of chatting with Kim Tighe and Patricia Hegarty.
-Kim Tighe works as a Solution Lead at Hewlett Packard Enterprise and Patricia Hegarty works a QA Engineer at Fidelity Investments.
+Kim Tighe works as a Solution Lead at Hewlett Packard Enterprise and Patricia Hegarty works as a QA Engineer at Fidelity Investments.
 Both Kim and Patricia are motivated professional women and the combination of their experience and influence filled the room with enthusiasm.

 I acted as moderator and prepared a list of questions for Kim and Patricia.
-We covered topic such as role models, career advice, work and life balance, essential skills, and 2016 resolutions.
+We covered topics such as role models, career advice, work and life balance, essential skills, and 2016 resolutions.

 After the speaker panel, the questions flowed.
 The meetup drew to a close with attendees using the final moments to network.